Calle Mayor (film)

 Main Street (Calle Mayor) is a 1956 Spanish drama film directed by Juan Antonio Bardem starring Betsy Blair and José Suárez.
-It is based on a Carlos Arniches play titled La señorita de Trévelez.
-Shooting locations were Palencia, Cuenca and Logroño.
+It is based on a Carlos Arniches play titled La señorita de Trevélez.
+The shooting locations were Palencia, Cuenca and Logroño.
 The film won the FIPRESCI Award at the Venice Film Festival.
+It was also selected as the Spanish entry for the Best Foreign Language Film at the 30th Academy Awards, but was not accepted as a nominee.

 Plot

-Isabel is a good-natured and sensible unmarried woman who lives in a small town with her widowed mother.
+Isabel is a good-natured and sensible, unmarried woman who lives in a small town with her widowed mother.
 At the age of 35, she is losing all hope of getting married and having children.

-A group of bored middle-aged friends decides to play a trick on Isabel: Juan, the youngest and most handsome of them, will pretend to fall in love with her.
-As Isabel lives the courtship, full of hope and joy, Juan realizes too late the cruelty of the situation, but, pushed by his buddies, doesn't dare tell Isabel the truth.
+A group of bored middle-aged friends decides to play a trick on Isabel: Juan, the youngest and most handsome of them all, will pretend to fall in love with her.
+As Isabel lives the courtship, full of hope and joy, Juan realizes the cruelty of the situation a bit too late, but, pushed by his buddies, doesn't dare tell Isabel the truth.

-When the day of the gala dance at the town's club comes, Isabel is still living her dream of love.
-She expects her engagement to be publicly announced from the stage, but Juan, desperate, tries to do anything to shy away from the muddle.
+When the day of the gala dance at the town's club arrives, Isabel is still living her dream of love.
+She expects her engagement to be publicly announced from the stage, but Juan, who is desperate, tries doing anything he can, to shy away from the muddle.